superernie77/currencyconverter/README.md

 ```

 # Used Technologies
-The following technologies were used to build this application:
+The following technologies were used to build the web application:
 - Spring Boot
 - Spring MVC
 - Spring Security
-- Spring Data
+- Spring Data-JPA
-- JPA
 - Thymeleaf
 - Jackson
 - Maven
 - Junit / Mockito
 - H2 DB

+The following technologies were used for the build pipeline:
+- GitHub
+- Travis CI
+- Heroku

 # Demo Application
 A running version of the master branch can be found here: